Welcome!

 The Book

-Positive Discipline is designed to help young people become responsible, respectful, and resourceful members of their classroom communities.
+Positive Discipline in the Montessori Classroom is designed to help young people become responsible, respectful, and resourceful members of their classroom communities.
 In this book, Chip DeLorenzo and Jane Nelsen

 bring together Montessori and Positive Discipline for the first time,